 \subsection{Group Successive Algorithm (GSA)}

 \ac{gsa} is presented in Algorithm~\ref{al:step2} and solves the optimization problem given in \eqref{eq:probGSA} by considering the joint group decoding options in addition to the \ac{sic} scheme.
 Algorithm~\ref{al:step2} (\ac{gsa}) is an enhancement of Algorithm~\ref{al:ssa} (\ac{ssa}).
 In particular, Algorithm~\ref{al:step2} uses the outputs of Algorithm~\ref{al:ssa} which are: $L$, $S^*$, and $\hat{S}$.
 The set $S^*$ contains the aircraft that were successfully decoded in the \ac{ssa}; we assume that their influence on the received signal has been removed and therefore we do not consider these aircraft any further. $\hat{S}$ is the set of aircraft that are certainly in outage.
 Consequently, we always have to consider the interference caused by these aircraft, but we do not try to decode them.
 This further narrows the search space.
 The third set, $L$, contains the aircraft for which the following condition holds: \mbox{$\forall l\in L$, $R_l^{T_l}<r_l\leq R_l^{\hat{S}}$}.
 This means they can achieve the rate $r_l$ under the interference of outage set, $\hat{S}$, but cannot achieve this rate under the interference of their individual constraint sets, $T_l$.
 We try to determine if these aircraft can be decoded jointly as a group, or if they are definitely in outage.
-In the rest of Algorithm~\ref{al:step2}, we introduce a new set $C$ to represent a combination of $v$ aircraft from $L$, such that \mbox{$C \in \binom{L}{v}$}, and hence \mbox{$|C|=v$}.
+In the rest of Algorithm~\ref{al:step2}, we define \mbox{$\binom{L}{v}$} as the set of all distinct subsets of cardinality $v$ drawn from $L$.
+We also introduce a new set $C$ to represent any combination of $v$ aircraft from $L$, such that \mbox{$C \in \binom{L}{v}$} and hence \mbox{$|C|=v$}.